‘Pambansang Ginoo’ serves up something special

 The menu features all-day dining favorites, with beef tapa reigning as the bestseller.
 “It’s my favorite,” Licauco admitted.
 “That, and our ribeye salpicao.”

 But beyond serving good food, the cafe highlighted the dedication and persistence it took to build the cafe.
 “What you see now is just the tip of the iceberg.
 There’s so much work behind this — the research, the struggles, the problem-solving.
-Running a restaurant means constantly learning and adapting.”
+Running a restaurant means constantly learning and adapting.
+This is why David Licauco serves tapa with a deep commitment to quality.”

 With two branches up and running, Licauco has his sights set on nationwide expansion.
 But he knows that growth requires careful planning.